acquia/blt/readme/ci.md

 1. `.travis.yml` is read and executed by Travis CI.
 The environment is built by installing composer dependencies.
 1. Travis CI begins a a build and calls various Phing targets.

-### Creating your own custom tasks

-You may add your own custom tasks to the build engine by defining new [Phing](https://www.phing.info/) targets in [build/custom/phing/build.xml]
-(custom/phing/build.xml).

-You may override or define custom Phing properties in [build/custom/phing/build.yml](custom/phing/build.yml)

 ### Automated testing using live content

 By default, the Travis CI automated tests install and test your site from scratch.
 Once you have a production site in a remote environment, it’s recommended to also run automated tests against a copy of your production database, especially in order to functionally test update hooks.